 Cannabis Supply Chain Management and the Role of Data

 Cannabis cultivators maintain a fascinating role in the cannabis supply chain.
 Most downstream operations depend on strong cultivation partners.
-In 2020, growers faced a series of changes and challenges that illuminate the value of data to the success of supply chains in the legal cannabis industry.
+In 2020, growers faced a series of changes and supply chain issues that illuminate the value of data to the success of operators in the medical and recreational legal cannabis industry.
 From retailers, to manufacturers and distributors, the cannabis supply chain’s raw material is the flower that cultivators produce.

 Data is abundant on the farm, existing in various forms for use by cultivation operations and their stakeholders.
 Visibility and transparency into these data sets will surely be essential for cannabis supply chains in 2021.
 Keep reading for a deep dive into cultivation data and the impact it can have across the supply chain.